Subscribe to get Updates

 What does the brand new bill stipulate?

-According to the legislation, kinds of media depicting terrorism, homicide, attempted homicide, torture, rape, and kidnapping, whether or not set within or outside Australia, is considered “abhorrent violent conduct” and should be removed from social media structures.
-Failure to accomplish that “expeditiously” — an actual time frame isn’t certain — could result in companies having to pay a hefty fine of up to ten% of their annual income and personnel imprisoned for up to 3 years.
+According to the legislation, kinds of media depicting terrorism, homicide, attempted homicide, torture, rape, and kidnapping, whether or not set within or outside Australia, considered “abhorrent violent conduct” and should be removed from social media structures.
+Failure to accomplish that “expeditiously” — an actual time frame isn’t certain — could result in companies having to pay a hefty fine of up to ten % of their annual income and personnel imprisoned for up to 3 years.
 The bill seeks to ensure that online systems “cannot be exploited and weaponized via perpetrators of violence,” consistent with a memorandum posted on the Australian Parliament website.

 What are Australian politicians pronouncing?